 - Students are only allowed 150% of the programs length to complete the degree or certificate. - Example: General Studies is 64 credits.
 You are allowed 150% or 96 attempted credits to complete the program successfully.
-If you do not complete your program in the allotted timeframe your grant will be suspended. - Transfer hours will be included in the calculations. - Remedial courses will be included in the calculations. - Title IV funds (grants and loans) will only pay for courses in the student's declared major. - If you do not meet any of the requirements listed you will be given one warning semester in which you will be eligible to receive aid. - After the warning semester you must have the required GPA or completion rate to continue to receive financial aid assistance. - If your funds are suspended you are able to appeal one time based on any mitigating circumstances that caused you to be unsuccessful in your coursework. - Courses attempted include any course in which grades of A, B, C, D, F, W, I, S, U or IP are given.
-Only courses with grades of A, B, C, or D count as earned credits.
+If you do not complete your program in the allotted timeframe your financial aid funds will be suspended. - Title IV funds (grants and loans) will only pay for courses in the student's declared major. - If you do not meet any of the requirements listed you will be given one warning semester in which you will be eligible to receive aid. - After the warning semester you must have the required GPA or completion rate to continue to receive financial aid assistance. - If your funds are suspended you are able to appeal based on any mitigating circumstances that caused you to be unsuccessful in your coursework. - Additional information as to the treatment of repeat, incompletes, withdrawals, transfer credit, bankrupted, and remedial classes is as follows: - 1.
+Repeat classes will be factored Into the GPA, completion rate, and maximum timeframe calculations.
+In addition, a student can only repeat a successfully-passed class using federal aid once. - 2.
+Incompletes will be factored into the GPA, completion rate, and maximum timeframe calculations. - 3.
+Withdrawals will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations.